baeolophus/TAGS_Totally_Awesome_Geolocator_Service/paper.md

 # Acknowledgements

 We thank Simeon Lisovski for comments on TAGS and guidance in adapting the R Geolight package; Anne Scharf and Andrea Koelzsch for help adapting the app to MoveApps; Jonah Duckles and Phil Dow for contributions to a previous version of TAGS in JavaScript; Paula Cimprich for selecting example data; and Wes Honeycutt for comments on the manuscript.
+The original development of this software was supported by USDA grant number (find TODO)

 # References